astropy/astropy/docs/units/equivalencies.rst

 *************

-The unit module has machinery for supporting equivalences between different units in certain contexts.
-Namely when equations can uniquely relate a value in one unit to a different unit.
+The unit module has machinery for supporting equivalences between different units in certain contexts, namely when equations can uniquely relate a value in one unit to a different unit.
 A good example is the equivalence between wavelength, frequency and energy for specifying a wavelength of radiation.
 Normally these units are not convertible, but when understood as representing light, they are convertible in certain contexts.
-This will describe how to use the equivalencies included in `astropy.units` and then describe how to define new equivalencies.
+Here we describe how to use the equivalencies included in `astropy.units` and how to define new equivalencies.

 Equivalencies are used by passing a list of equivalency pairs to the